jparrill/ztp-the-hard-way/docs/automation/rhacm-automation.md

 - cnf-operators: It will contain the Common objects like ICSP, CatalogSources, Storage and also the CNF Operators, like SRIOV, FEC, etc...
 - cnf-configs: It will contain the CNF Configurations and the workload profiles to be applied on the concrete clusters.

-> :warning: NOTE: This is as flexible as you want, just separate the onjects in the groups you want and create an Application and Subscription for each folder you have in order to deploy all of the automation objects.
+> :warning: NOTE: This is as flexible as you want, just separate the objects in the groups you want and create an Application and Subscription for each folder you have in order to deploy all of the automation objects.

 This is how looks like in our sample: